Porsche's success looms over Maserati sales push

 Soaring demand for ostentatious wealth symbols among the new rich of China and other emerging markets is likely to ensure some of Maserati's hoped-for sales growth.

-In developed markets, success depends more on stealing customers from rivals like BMW (BMWG.DE), Mercedes (DAIGn.DE), Audi and Porsche - a tougher challenge.
+In developed markets, success depends more on stealing customers from rivals like BMW, Mercedes, Audi and Porsche - a tougher challenge.

 Like Porsche, Maserati will use its parent company's economies of scale in purchasing, production and distribution, enhanced by Fiat's marriage to Detroit icon Chrysler this year.